DevSolar/pdclib/Readme.txt

 point conversions, and the wide-/multibyte-character functions.

 v0.5 - unreleased
 Implementations for parts of <stdio.h>.
-Bug fixes.
 Still no locale / wide-char support.
 Enabled all GCC compiler warnings I could find, and fixed everything that threw a warning.
-Fixed all open bugs in the v0.4 release.
+(You see this, maintainers of Open Source software?
+No warnings whatsoever.
+Stop telling me it cannot be done.)
+Fixed all known bugs in the v0.4 release.